Bartvds/vagrant-start-lazy/README.md

 	* The first time this will take a while as Vagrant will download the VM box image.
 It caches this globally for all projects using the same box source id/url.
 1. Run `vagrant ssh` to login to the VM guest over ssh. (window users check below to fix this)
 1. Use your ssh access to do work and start things on the VM.
-	* Vagrant configures the VM to map the project root on the guest as `/vagrant` on the host, and will synchronise all changes.
+	* Vagrant configures the VM to map and link the project root from the host to the guest, and will synchronise all changes.
-	* All other changes will be lost when the VM stops.
+	* On a Linux guest run `cd /vagrant` to navigate to the linked project folder.
 1. When done leave the ssh session and return to the VM host
-	* On linux run `exit`
+	* On Linux run `exit`
 1. Run `vagrant halt` to stop and close the VM to free resources (do not forget this!)

 If you are on Windows and your don't yet have a global `ssh` cli command you can use [this stackoverflow page](http://stackoverflow.com/questions/9885108/ssh-to-vagrant-box-in-windows) to make `vagrant ssh` work.
 I use [this solution](http://stackoverflow.com/a/16247703/1026362) with the [conemu](https://code.google.com/p/conemu-maximus5/) console wrapper to add git binaries to the windows PATH and get a ssh client.
 Alternately use Git Bash or a separate Putty session.

 ### Modifiy provisioning

-On every restart you get a clean VM so any changes outside the shared project folder need to be made by the provisioning system:
+On every checkout a developer gets a clean VM so any changes outside the shared project folder that must be present for every developer of your project need to be made by the provisioning system:

 * The `Vagrantfile` is the main place to edit configs.
 * Each set's specifics are bundled in a custom `main` cookbook.
 Edit this for extra provisioning jobs or run some extra shell script.